 • Follow the instructions above for repelling earwigs if you haven’t already, and seal up potential entry points like holes in screens, around vents and pipes, and near wires.

-• Patch up any cracks in the foundation or walls of your home with caulk.
+• Patch up any cracks in the foundation, walls, or windows of your home with caulk.

 • Move mulch or overgrown vegetation away from the sides of your home, creating a “moat” of dry, bare soil that earwigs are less likely to cross.

-• Indoors, fix leaky pipes or drains to prevent areas of moisture building up, and use a dehumidifier in damp, poorly-ventilated spaces.
+• Indoors, fix leaky faucets or drains to prevent areas of moisture building up, and use a dehumidifier in damp, poorly-ventilated spaces.

 • Check around windows and doors for any cracks where earwigs might be able to sneak in—and then patch them up.